docker/build-push-action/README.md

   target: mytarget
 ```

-The following will build the root Dockerfile, tag the image as `myorg/myrepository:latest`, log in to Google Container Registry using GitHub secrets (where `DOCKER_PASSWORD` is a [JSON key](https://cloud.google.com/container-registry/docs/advanced-authentication#json-key)), and push the image to the CGR repository `myorg/myrepository`:
+The following will build the root Dockerfile, tag the image as `myorg/myrepository:latest`, log in to Google Container Registry using GitHub secrets (where `DOCKER_PASSWORD` is a [JSON key](https://cloud.google.com/container-registry/docs/advanced-authentication#json-key)), and push the image to the GCR repository `myorg/myrepository`:

 ```yaml
 uses: docker/build-push-action@v1